Sushovan09/Sushovan09/README.md

   - Working with the Quorum test network to develop and deploy private transactions.
   - Exploring the use of smart contracts and privacy scripts in blockchain networks.

-## 📝 Latest Publications
-- **Extended U-Net for Speaker Verification in Noisy Environments**
-  - A research paper by Ju-ho Kim, Jungwoo Heo, Hye-jin Shim, and Ha-Jin Yu.
-  - Focuses on improving speaker verification systems in challenging environments.
-  - [Read the paper here](#) *(Link to the paper if available online)*

 ## 📈 GitHub Stats
 ![Sushovan's GitHub Stats](https://github-readme-stats.vercel.app/api?username=sushovan007&show_icons=true&theme=radical)